SCullman/BC-Expand/readme.md

 >Containments: Some pages in Business Central contain subpages.
 When you publish such a page, the subpages are automatically available in the web service as containments.

 A subpage is for example just a page of type ListPart.
-Beside that, the main difference to a page of type List is that it cannot be called seperatly.
+Besides that, the main difference to a page of type List is that it cannot be called separatly.
 Therefore a setting `UsageCategory` makes no sense here.

 ```AL
 page 50104 "Contact Relation Listpart"